 Example Applications

-download, available online.
-To review the examples, use Visual Studio 2022 to open the nix-universal-sdk-windows-example.sln
+Two example applications and their complete source code are provided with the NixUniversalSDK download, available online.
+To review the examples, use Visual Studio 2022 to open the nix-universal-sdk-windows-example.sln solution file located in the example-windows folder.
+The solution contains multiple projects, one for each example application.

 Both applications demonstrate: